leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 => x`` denotes the identity function on ``Nat``, the expression ``fun x : α => b`` denotes the constant function that always returns ``b``, and ``fun x : Nat => g (f x)``, denotes the composition of ``f`` and ``g``.
-We can, in general, leave off the type annotation on a variable and let Lean infer it for us.
-So, for example, we can write ``fun x => g (f x)`` instead of ``fun x : Nat => g (f x)``.
+You can, in general, leave off the type annotation on a variable and let Lean infer it for you.
+So, for example, you can write ``fun x => g (f x)`` instead of ``fun x : Nat => g (f x)``.

-We can abstract over the constants `f` and `g` in the previous definitions:
+You can abstract over the constants `f` and `g` in the previous
+definitions:

 ```lean
 #check fun (g : String → Bool) (f : Nat → String) (x : Nat) => g (f x)
 -- (String → Bool) → (Nat → String) → Nat → Bool
 ```

-We can also abstract over types:
+You can also abstract over types:

 ```lean
 #check fun (α β γ : Type) (g : β → γ) (f : α → β) (x : α) => g (f x)